chain5j/log15/README.md

 // all loggers can have key/value context srvlog := log.New("module", "app/server")

+// srvlog := log.New("app/server")// if the first word is not "module",the lib will add "module" auto

 // all log messages can have key/value context srvlog.Warn("abnormal conn rate", "rate", curRate, "low", lowRate, "high", highRate)